19balazs86/PlayingWithTestHost/README.md

 # Playing with TestHost

-This .NET WebAPI is an example of using the built-in `TestServer` and `WebApplicationFactory` **to write integration tests** against your HTTP endpoints.
+In this repository you can find a .NET WebAPI and a test project, using the built-in `TestServer` and `WebApplicationFactory` **to write integration tests** against your HTTP endpoints.
+One of the example of using a library called [Alba](https://jasperfx.github.io/alba), which utilizes the built-in `TestServer`.

 Authentication can causes unauthorized response in the integration test.
 The following solutions can be used.